mSvcBench/muBench/Docs/Example.md

 cd MicroServiceSimulator/Kubernetes/K8sYamlBuilder
 ```

-* Edit the parameters in `RunK8sYamlBuilder.py` file.
-You must edit the `nfs_conf` parmas with the correct address and shared folder path of the NFS server.
+* As always, edit the parameters in the `RunK8sYamlBuilder.py` file.
+You must edit the `nfs_conf` parameters with both the IP address and shared folder path of the NFS server.

 ```python
 prefix_yaml_file = "MicroServiceDeployment"
 namespace = "default"